EddyFPI/Parti-Suite/README.md

 # Parti Suite

-**Parti Suite** is an open-source toolkit for **Colloid Filtration Theory (CFT)**.
+**Parti Suite** is an open-source toolkit open-source toolkit for **colloid transport and interaction simulations at nano-, pore, and continuum scale** as described in detail in the free book by Johnson and Pazmino, 2023
-It provides forward and inverse modeling, force simulations, and multiscale upscaling of colloid–collector interactions, with applications in both research and teaching.

 ---

 ## Modules